Lucy Snelson at Driftwood Counselling. Qualified Psychodynamic Counsellor MBACP

 This may be open-ended or we may agree a set number of sessions, where we can focus on a specific issue for an agreed number of sessions.

 I am qualified to diploma level in Psychodynamic Counselling.
 As a registered member of the British Association of Counselling and Psychotherapy, a professional governing body, I adhere to their Ethical Framework.
 I undertake a continuous programme of training to add to my theoretical knowledge and to remain updated about changes in current thinking and practice.

-Since 2009, I have specialised in supporting people through grief and loss.
 I am also experienced in helping people with: